 Being Colonised and Participating in Ones Colonisation

 Chinese residents of Hong Kong were subject to nightly curfews, registration schemes, annual censuses and police searches.
 The British laws were fickle and increasingly criminalised daily activities, forcing many Chinese to come in contact with the uglier side of British law, especially since the prosecution rate in Hong Kong’s criminal courts was 3 times that of England and Wales.
 The abysmal conditions and the pervasive idleness of the British regiments stationed in the colony would result in the soldiers frequently unleashing their frustrations (violent, sexual or otherwise) against the local Chinese population.
 Their excessive violence remains a stark reminder as to who was master and who was slave.
 This relation is also made thoroughly apparent in how most interactions in the colony went, whether personal or printed.
 The Europeans communicated with the Chinese in a condescending, patronising manner, exacerbated by the fact that the Europeans communicated with the Chinese in English, making little to no effort to learn the language of the locals.
-As is the case in any colony, the more affluent colonists made good use of their status and took many Chinese coolie servants for cooking, carrying their sedan chair, opening the doors and, of course, to bed.
+As is the case in any colony, the more affluent colonists made good use of their status and took many Chinese coolie servants for cooking, carrying their litters, opening the doors and, of course, to bed.
 As many of the colonists were men, it was common to have relations with Chinese prostitutes, live-in mistresses and “protected women.”

 Yet, one has to wonder, is the plight of the people of Hong Kong merely a result of Western Expansionism alone, or were the locals complicit in their own colonisation?
 A story of colonisation is often not only the result of the oppression of the coloniser, but also the collaboration of the colonised.
 The people of Hong Kong were complicit in the maintenance of the colony and all of its structures.
 It is not fair to see the people of Hong Kong merely as a passive agent to which bad things happened, in the same way it is unfair to say Hong Kong was built by the British.
-On the contrary, despite systematic barriers for people of Chinese descent in Hong Kong, such as being racially segregated and barred from high positions in the Hong Kong government, many gifted individuals succeeded in navigating the colonial system, and one way or another, built great fortune for themselves and their descendants.
+On the contrary, despite systematic barriers for people of Chinese descent in Hong Kong, such as being racially segregated and barred from high positions in the Hong Kong government, many gifted individuals succeeded in navigating the colonial system, and in one way or another, built great fortune for themselves and their descendants.

 So, if one wishes truly to denounce colonialism, one needs to do more than to point the finger at the coloniser; one needs to realise that three fingers point back at oneself and reflect upon what we did to facilitate our own suffering.
 We must and will never make the same mistakes again… not as long as we remember.